jackee777/ms2vec/README.md

 ```

 ## NP-MSSG
-NP-MSSG is executed if np-value is -1.
+NP-MSSG is executed if np-value is not -1.
 ```angular2html
 from gensim.models.word2vec import LineSentence from ms2vec.ms2vec import MultiSense2Vec